Hiswe/hiswe.github.io/source/_posts/05-html-basic-part-2.md

 ## Adding an image: self-closing HTML element & attributes

 {% caption Hey, I need U ❤️ %}
-{% asset_img browser-needing-a-picture.svg 300 140 a browser taking a picture with his tiny hands %}
+{% asset_img browser-needing-a-picture.svg 300 140 "a browser taking a picture with his tiny hands 'a browser taking a picture with his tiny hands'" %}
 {% endcaption %}

 Let's move on and make our HTML more fun: